-X: Erratum, Documentation Change, Specification Clarification or Specification Change applies to the given processor stepping.
+X: Specification Change, Erratum, Specification Clarification, or Documentation Change applies to the given processor stepping.
 (No mark) or (blank box): This item is fixed in or does not apply to the given stepping.
-Fix: This erratum is intended to be fixed in a future stepping of the component.
-Fixed: This erratum has been previously fixed.
+Doc: Document change or update that will be implemented.
+PlanFix: This erratum may be fixed in a future stepping of the product Fixed: This erratum has been previously fixed.
 NoFix: There are no plans to fix this erratum.
-Doc: Intel intends to update the appropriate documentation in a future revision.
-PKG: This column refers to errata on the Pentium II processor substrate.
 AP: APIC related erratum.
-Shaded: This item is either new or modified from the previous version of the document.
+PKG: This column refers to errata on the Pentium® III processor substrate.
+Shaded or Changed Bars: This item is either new or modified from the previous version of the document.